Healthy lifestyles for children and families

 Child Weight Management Service

-The Child Weight Management Service offers support for 5-18-year-old children and families in the East of Haringey to instil healthier lifestyle practices by making healthier food choices, eating more balanced meals, and finding ways to improve physical activity levels.
+The Child Weight Management Service offers support for 5-to-18-year-old children and families in the East of Haringey to have a healthier lifestyle by making healthier food choices, eating more balanced meals, and finding ways to exercise more.

 You can ask your GP or school nurse for more information about the service to see if it is appropriate for your family.